0ero1ne/bandit/README.md

 ## Level 3 → Level 4

-In this one the we have to `cd` into `inhere` directory and an hidden file named `.hidden` or simply `cat` from the HOME folder typing the path.
+In this one the we have to `cd` into `inhere` and cat an hidden file named `.hidden` or simply `cat` from the HOME folder typing the path.

 ```